KevinNdirangu/clock/README.md

 Customize the appearance as needed (color, fonts, etc.).

-Screenshots
-Here, you can include screenshots of your clock app in action.

 Contributing
 Contributions are welcome!
 If you'd like to improve the app, please feel free to fork the repository, make changes, and submit a pull request.